-- Section 1: Administration of Election The Neighborhood Council's election will be conducted pursuant to any and all City ordinances, policies and procedures pertaining to Neighborhood Council elections. - Section 2: Governing Board Structure and Voting The number of Board seats, the eligibility requirements for holding any specific Board seats, and which Stakeholders may vote for the Board seats are noted in Attachment B.

-- Section 3: Minimum Voting Age All Community Stakeholders aged eighteen (18) and above shall be entitled to vote in the Neighborhood Council elections. - Section 4: Method of Verifying Stakeholder Status - Voters will verify their Stakeholder status by providing documentation acceptable to City policy. - Section 5: Restrictions on Candidates Running for Multiple Seats A candidate shall declare their candidacy for no more than one (1) position on the Council Board during a single election cycle.

-Section 6: Other Election Related Language - No single community stakeholder group shall comprise a majority of its Board.
+- Section 1: Administration of Election - The Neighborhood Council's election will be conducted pursuant to any and all City ordinances, policies and procedures pertaining to Neighborhood Council elections. - Section 2: Governing Board Structure and Voting - The number of Board seats, the eligibility requirements for holding any specific Board seats, and which Stakeholders may vote for the Board seats are noted in Attachment B. - Section 3: Minimum Voting Age Except with respect to a Youth Board Seat, a stakeholder must be at least 16 years of age on the day of the election or selection to be eligible to vote.
+[See Admin.
+Code §§ 22.814(a) and 22.814(c)] - Section 4: Method of Verifying Stakeholder Status - Voters will verify their Stakeholder status by providing documentation acceptable to City policy. - Section 5: Restrictions on Candidates Running for Multiple Seats A candidate shall declare their candidacy for no more than one (1) position on the Council Board during a single election cycle. - Section 6: Other Election Related Language No single stakeholder group shall comprise a majority of its Board.